 Tips for Farmers:

-- Install Downspouts and Gutters Around the Barnyard - Any barn or other building on the property should have downspouts and gutters installed around it.
+Install Downspouts and Gutters Around the Barnyard - Any barn or other building on the property should have downspouts and gutters installed around it.
 These are both mechanisms used to control stormwater as it flows off of buildings and hard surfaces.
 With the help of a downspouts and gutters, water can be diverted away from the muddy barnyard toward a grassy or planted area.
 This way, the water doesn’t pick up the mud and manure as it travels into local streams.

-- Store Your Manure - Depending on how it is handled, manure can help or harm local streams.
+Store Your Manure - Depending on how it is handled, manure can help or harm local streams.
 Manure can be used as a natural fertilizer, but it can also create pollution.
 One way to properly handle manure is to install a manure storage tank or shelter.
 These containers help to prevent the manure from being washed away by rainwater while also making it easy to collect and reuse manure for crops.
 Even if you don’t grow crops, collected manure could be sold to other farmers!

-- Protect Your Stream - A farm with a stream running through it is a lucky one: that soil tends to be very fertile.
+Protect Your Stream - A farm with a stream running through it is a lucky one: that soil tends to be very fertile.
 However, there is a responsibility to that stream to protect it.
-There are many ways to do this, including plant trees or “buffers” and cattle crossings.
+There are many ways to do this, including planting trees or “buffers” and cattle crossings.
 A strong and healthy bank is an important component to maintaining a healthy stream.
 Planted stream banks hold the soil to prevent erosion while also capturing some of the pollution before entering the water.